mpigsley/nebraska-mushrooms/src/cms/content/species/tricholoma-amarissimum.md

 _Tricholoma amarissimum_ is a gilled mushroom with an orange-brown cap that is viscid or tacky to the touch when moist.
 Leaf debris often sticks to the cap surface as it dries.
 The gills are notched at the point of attachment to the stem (emarginate), white or orange-white in color, and bruise orange-brown.
 The stem is fibrous and distinctly colored, with a white band at the apex, in contrast to the orange-brown coloring below.
 It has a mealy (farinaceous) odor and a strongly bitter taste.

 The scientific name _amarissimum_ comes from the Latin root _amar_ (‘bitter’) combined with -_issimum_ (‘to the highest degree’), referring to its extreme bitterness.
-The name suggests that this is the most bitter _Tricholoma_.
+The name suggests that this is the most bitter _Tricholoma_ (Donald J. Borror, 1988).

 The key features for this species are:
 - The orange-brown viscid cap